Dispersion in the Hubble-Lema\^{i}tre constant measurements from gravitational clustering: Simulations

 All three simulations use $1024^3$ particles and are subject to periodic boundary conditions.
 To ensure the consistency of results, we maintain overlap across the simulations in the spherical shells used as local volumes.
 For more detailed information on the simulations, we refer the reader to table \ref{tab:sim}.

 The simulations were carried out using the {\tt GADGET4} code \citep{springel2021}, and the halo catalogs were produced using its built-in {\tt SUBFIND} algorithm.
 The halo finder identifies Friends-Of-Friends (FOF) groups within the given distribution and decomposes each detected object into substructures using the excursion set algorithm.
 A linking length of 0.2 times the grid length is used, and all other default parameters of the code are used.
 Here, we focus on isolated halos, disregarding any halo part of a larger group or cluster.
 Substructures or sub-halos are not considered distinct entities; thus, each halo has only one observer, and additional galaxies/observers are not assigned to subhalos.
 Note that this leads to an elimination of the finger of god effect, leading to an underestimate of the effect of peculiar velocities.
 Thus, our results are expected to underestimate the actual effect.
+We verify that including substructures, increases observers by $\sim$30\% and increases dispersion by a few percent.